named-data/NDN-packet-spec/name.rst

 For textual representation, it is often convenient to use URI to represent NDN names.
 Please refer to RFC 3986 (URI Generic Syntax) for background.

 - The scheme identifier is ``ndn``.

 - When producing a URI from an NDN Name, only the generic URI unreserved characters are left unescaped.
   These are the US-ASCII upper and lower case letters (A-Z, a-z), digits (0-9), and the four specials PLUS (+), PERIOD (.), UNDERSCORE (\_), and HYPHEN (-).
-  All other characters are escaped using either the percent-encoding method of the URI Generic Syntax or a ``ndn`` scheme specific hexadecimal string escape starting with the EQUALS (=) and an even number of characters from the set of hex digits.
+  All other characters are escaped using the percent-encoding method of the URI Generic Syntax.
-  Once an EQUALS has been encountered in a component the hexadecimal encoding persists until the end of the component.
-  The hex digits in these escaped encodings should always use upper-case letters, i.e., A-Z.

-- To unambiguously represent name components that would collide with the use of . and .. for relative URIs, any component that consists solely of zero or more periods is encoded using three additional periods.
+- To unambiguously represent name components that would collide with the use of . and .. for relative URIs, any component that consists solely of one or more periods is encoded using three additional periods.

 - The authority component (the part after the initial ``//`` in the familiar http and ftp URI schemes) is not relevant to NDN.
   It should not be present, and it is ignored if it is present.

 Implicit Digest Component
 ~~~~~~~~~~~~~~~~~~~~~~~~~